 The park's rules, quoted from the NPS tidepooling page: "Leave the park as you found it – collection is prohibited."
 "Never use force to remove anything.
 Replace animals where you find them."
 And on footing: "Black rocks and seaweed are especially slippery, and shells are hard and jagged."
 Closed-toe shoes with traction are the NPS recommendation for the bar itself, too.

 If you want the arrive-by time for any date beyond the eight above, the Tide Window Finder computes it for every upcoming window at this station, and the methodology page shows exactly how the 0–100 scores are built.
-Mid-July, before 9 AM, an hour early: that's the whole trick.
+Mid-August, before 9 AM, an hour early: that's the whole trick.